For those of us that are old enough to remember the Disney movie Mary Poppin’s you can be forgiven for thinking about the song that goes like this….

 Supercalifragilisticexpialidocious”

-In this article, we wanted to take a moment and try to discuss exactly what gangliosidosis is in layman terms so that if you have a dog that has been diagnosed with this condition, you’ll have a better idea of what to expect during his or her treatment.
+When first hearing about the medical condition known as gangliosidosis, it’s essential not to get too distracted by its name because of its seriousness.
+This is why, in this article, we wanted to take a moment and try to discuss precisely what gangliosidosis is in layperson’s terms so that if you have a dog that has been diagnosed with this condition, you’ll have a better idea of what to expect during their treatment.

 So, without further ado, let’s dive right in.

-Gangliosidosis defined
+Gangliosidosis Defined

 What is Gangliosidosis?